 The misallocation of resources across competing uses is a leading explanation for economic disparities across countries.
-However, identifying policies that can affect misallocation and quantifying their aggregate effects remains a major challenge.
+However, identifying policies that can affect misallocation, and quantifying their aggregate effects remains a major challenge.
 There are at least two reasons for this.

 On the measurement side, it is common to attribute all - or much of - the cross-sectional dispersion in the observed marginal returns to firms' inputs to misallocation.
-This creates upward bias in measures of misallocation and can contaminate estimates of differences in allocative efficiency across countries or over time.^{1,2}
+This creates upward bias in measures of misallocation and can contaminate estimates of differences in allocative efficiency across countries or over time.1

-On the policy side, even if one were able to fully correct for mismeasurement and quantify the effect of changes in misallocation on aggregate productivity, the specific sources of misallocation are difficult to identify from aggregate comparisons.3 This leaves policymakers with limited information about what levers to pull to reduce misallocation.
-In low-income countries, where there are likely to be large firm-level frictions in the allocation of resources, understanding which policies reduce misallocation would provide policymakers with powerful tools to foster economic growth.
+On the policy side, even if one were able to fully correct for mismeasurement and quantify the effect of changes in misallocation on aggregate productivity, the specific sources of misallocation are difficult to identify from aggregate comparisons.2 This leaves policymakers with limited information about what levers to pull to reduce misallocation.
+In low-income countries, where there are likely to be large firm-level frictions in the allocation of resources, understanding which policies reduce misallocation could provide policymakers with powerful tools to foster economic growth.

-An unusual natural experiment in India allows us to make progress on both the measurement front and the policy front, providing some of the first evidence on a policy tool that can be used to reduce misallocation.
-Over the 2000s, India introduced the automatic approval of foreign direct investments up to 51%of domestic firms' equity, potentially reducing capital market frictions.
-Using the staggered introduction of the policy across industries, we implement a difference-
+An unusual natural experiment in India allows us to make progress on both the measurement and the policy fronts, providing some of the first evidence on a policy tool that can be used to reduce misallocation.
+Over the 2000s, India introduced the automatic approval of foreign direct investments up to at least 51% of domestic firms' equity, potentially reducing capital market frictions.
+Using the staggered introduction of the policy across industries, we implement a differencein-differences framework to estimate the effects of this foreign capital liberalization on the misallocation of capital across firms.
+In the absence of a natural experiment, the measurement of changes in misallocation would be contaminated by

-^{1.} Upward bias can come, for example, from measurement error (Bils, Klenow, and Ruane, 2018; Rotemberg and White, 2017; Gollin and Udry, 2019), model misspecification (Haltiwanger, Kulick, and Syverson, 2018; Nishida, Petrin, Rotemberg, and White, 2017), volatility of productivity paired with the costly adjustment of inputs (Asker, Collard-Wexler, and De Loecker, 2014; Gollin and Udry, 2019), unobserved heterogeneity in technology (Gollin and Udry, 2019), and informational frictions and uncertainty (David, Hopenhayn, and Venkateswaran, 2016; David and Venkateswaran, 2019).
+^{1.} Upward bias can come, for example, from measurement error (Bils, Klenow, and Ruane, 2018; Rotemberg and White, 2017; Gollin and Udry, 2021), model misspecification (Haltiwanger, Kulick, and Syverson, 2018; Nishida, Petrin, Rotemberg, and White, 2017), volatility of productivity paired with the costly adjustment of inputs (Asker, Collard-Wexler, and De Loecker, 2014; Gollin and Udry, 2021), unobserved heterogeneity in technology (Gollin and Udry, 2021), and informational frictions and uncertainty (David, Hopenhayn, and Venkateswaran, 2016; David and Venkateswaran, 2019).